Switch to open banking from credential sharing today

 Starting in September non-open banking methods of accessing data will be deemed non-compliant.
 Get ready and start integrating open banking today.

-TrueLayer’s offers a secure and easy way for our clients to connect to their end-users’ bank accounts.
+TrueLayer’s Data API offers a secure and easy way for our clients to connect to their end-users’ bank accounts.
 At the moment, we support two different ways to connect to UK bank accounts: credential sharing and open banking.Many clients who have been using Credential Sharing are interested in trying out the switch to Open Banking, and we’ve made it easy to do.
 Read on to learn how.

 What’s the difference?Our two types of connectivity in the UK function similarly but have some important differences: